uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 ## How do I reset my current password / obtain a new password?
 Access to the HPC cluster requires a valid Eservices password.
 Your Netbadge password is not necessarily the same thing, so if you are unable to log in, you should first try resetting your ITS password [here](https://virginia.service-now.com/its?id=itsweb_kb_article&sys_id=2f47ff87dbf6c744f032f1f51d961967).
 Resetting the Netbadge password should sync it with your Eservices password, which is no longer directly accessible to you.
 If the problem persists, contact ITS through their online [Helpdesk](https://virginia.service-now.com/its?id=itsweb_kb_article&sys_id=15ff3b8fdb3ac744f032f1f51d9619c9).
 Keep in mind that ITS requires annual resetting of your password.
 If you see a "password expired" message, you will need to change it through ITS.

+## What happens to my account when I leave UVA?
+ITS controls access to the University’s computing resources, so when you or your students leave, you/they may lose access to many of these resources.
+Sponsored accounts allow people who work or volunteer at UVA, but who are not paid by UVA, to access the University’s computing resources.
+Researchers with sponsored accounts cannot request RC services but they are allowed to use the systems we manage as members of a MyGroups group controlled by a UVA Principal Investigator (PI).
+Details on sponsored accounts are posted on the [ITS sponsored accounts page](https://virginia.service-now.com/its/?id=itsweb_kb_article&sys_id=8fec94fcdb296b4c2192e6650596199b).

 ## Why am I seeing `WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED` when I log in?
 Some users logging in through ssh may encounter this error message.
 If you receive this message, please see [our instructions](/userinfo/rivanna/logintools/rivanna-ssh/#troubleshooting) on how to clear this error.